Updated: Aug 17

 Are you ready to purchase a truck dash cam?

 If you are ready to purchase a truck dash cam, here are a few things to consider:

-Price.
 Pricing can range from as low as $40 to as high as $500 (depending on the available features).
-Be sure to compare prices as they can vary whether you decide to purchase the camera in a truck stop, an electronics store, or online.
+Be sure to compare prices as they can vary whether you decide to purchase the camera at a truck stop, an electronics store, or online.

-Time & Location Tracking.
-Some dash cams include a time and date stamp, and even geo tags that sync with GPS in order show where footage was taken.
+Some dash cams include a time and date stamp, and even geotags that sync with GPS in order to show where the footage was taken.

-Automatic Looping.
-One feature that some dash cams have is automatic looping, which can begin to loop after a few minutes or a full 24-hours or more depending on the memory.
+One feature that some dash cams have is automatic looping, which can begin to loop after a few minutes or a full 24 hours or more depending on the memory.